sunnidunni/video-downloader-with-transcript/readme.md

 ## Step 5: Notes and Best Practices

-1. **Supported Platforms**: The API supports all linkedin post urls.
+1. **Supported Platforms**: The API supports all linkedin post and youtube urls.
 2. **Temporary Storage**: Downloaded files are temporarily stored on the server and cleaned up after being served.
 3. **API Integration**: Use the `/download` endpoint in your applications for seamless video downloading.